Formula racing: Formula 3

 In 2019, the GP3 Series was replaced by international Formula 3, just in the same way that GP2 was rebranded as Formula 2 in 2017.
-The series' first drivers’ champion was Robert Shwartzman driving for Prema Racing, who also won the Constructors’ Championship for that year.
-At the end of the year, the FIA Formula 3 World Cup takes place during the Macau Grand Prix as a non-championship, season-ending event.
+The series' first drivers' champion was Robert Shwartzman driving for Prema Racing, who also won the teams' championship that year.
+Before 2024, the FIA Formula 3 World Cup took place at the end of the season at the Macau Grand Prix.
+However, due to various reasons, it has been discontinued.
+Formula Regional category cars have raced in place of Formula 3 cars at the Macau Grand Prix since then.

 Regional championships

 Formula Regional

 Formula Regional is the last category that takes place outside the F1 events format.
-Each championship corresponds to one specific region: Asia (under the F3 name), Americas, Europe, and Japan (under the FR name).
-Alongside official FIA championships, parallel series such as the Toyota Racing Series (New Zealand), and the W Series (worldwide) use the same technical regulations.
+It was created to take over from the various F3 championships around the world after the FIA deemed that the title "Formula 3" would be exclusively used by the series that runs on F1 weekends known previously as GP3.
+Each championship corresponds to one specific region: Asia, Americas, Europe, India, Japan, Middle East and Oceania (New Zealand).

 National championships

 Formula 4

 FIA Formula 4, also called FIA F4, is an open-wheel racing car category intended for junior drivers.
 There is no global championship, but rather individual nations or regions can host their own championships in compliance with a universal set of rules and specifications.
 The category was created by the Fédération Internationale de l'Automobile (FIA)—the International sanctioning and administrative body for motorsport—as an entry-level category for young drivers, bridging the gap between karting and Formula 3.
 The series is a part of the FIA Global Pathway.